CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

     ![](images1/media/fabric-image19.png)

-    >**Note:** In the advance editor, the query values might be different from the screenshot mentioned.
+    >**Note:** In the Advance editor, the query values might be different from the screenshot mentioned.

 1. In the **Copilot** pane, select **Undo** to revert the changes.